Nutritional and Metabolic Biology PhD Program Alumni

 Hye Rim Chang, PhD (’15) is a postdoctoral fellow at NYU Langone Medical Center.
 Her thesis was “The Regulations of Adipose Tissue Development and Lipolysis” in mentor Anthony Ferrante, MD, PhD’s lab.

-Diane Dapito, PhD (’15) Dr. Dapito is a postdoctoral fellow at the Institute of Food, Nutrition and Health in Eth, Zurich, working on cachexia, an irrevsible wasting syndrome often seen in cancer patients.
-Her thesis “Contributions of activated hepatic stallate cells hepatocarcinogenesis” was completed in mentor Robert Schwabe, MD’s lab.
+Dianne Dapito, PhD (’15) Dr. Dapito is a postdoctoral fellow at the Institute of Food, Nutrition and Health in Eth, Zurich, working on cachexia, an irrevsible wasting syndrome often seen in cancer patients.
+Her thesis “Contributions of activated hepatic stellate cells to hepatocarcinogenesis” was completed in mentor Robert Schwabe, MD’s lab.
 Diane was the recipient of the 2015 Bernard Erlanger Award for Excellence in Research for her research that culminated in her PhD thesis “Contributions of Activated Hepatic Stellate Cells to Hepatocarcinogenesis.”

 Ambar Grijalva, PhD (’15) Dr. Grijalva is a postdoctoral research scientist at CUMC.
 Her thesis “Understanding the function and diffentation of adipose tissue macrophage” was completed in mentor Anthony Ferrante, Jr., MD, PhD’s lab.